 Product Description Red Hat Enterprise Linux High Availability Add-On The High Availability Add-On provides failover services between nodes within a cluster, making applications highly available.
-It supports up to 16 nodes and may be configured for most applications that use customizable agents and virtual guests.
+It supports up to 64 nodes and may be configured for most applications that use customizable agents and virtual guests.
 This subscription follows the same model as Red Hat Enterprise Linux.
 Red Hat Enterprise Linux Resilient Storage Add-On The Resilient Storage Add-On allows a clustered file system to access the same block storage device over a network.
 Providing consistent storage across a cluster of servers creates a pool of data available to each server in the group that is protected if any one server fails.
+It supports up to 16 nodes.
 The Resilient Storage Add-On includes the High Availability Add-On.
 This subscription follows the same model as Red Hat Enterprise Linux.

+Product

+Description

-Product Description Extended Update Support Add-On (2 years) Enhanced Extended Update Support Add-On (4 years) The Extended Update Support Add-On gives you the flexibility to decide when to take advantage of new features in Red Hat Enterprise Linux and new server hardware by extending the support period of a specific Red Hat Enterprise Linux minor release for up to 24 or 48 months after its general availability.
+Extended Update Support Add-On (2 years)

+Enhanced Extended Update Support Add-On (4 years)

+The Extended Update Support and Enhanced Extended Update support Add-On gives you the flexibility to decide when to take advantage of new features in Red Hat Enterprise Linux and new server hardware by extending the support period of a specific Red Hat Enterprise Linux minor release for up to 24 or 48 months after its general availability.
 It allows you to efficiently plan resource and deployment cycles based on internal requirements while maintaining system security.
 This subscription follows the same model as Red Hat Enterprise Linux.
-It is included at no additional cost in the Premium subscription for x86, Red Hat Enterprise Linux for IBM Z, and LinuxONE with Comprehensive Add-Ons subscriptions.
-For RHEL 8: EUS may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/ AMD64) Premium or Standard subscriptions, and Red Hat Enterprise Linux for IBM Power LE subscriptions.
-For RHEL 9: EUS may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/ AMD64) Premium or Standard subscriptions, Red Hat Enterprise Linux for Workstations, and Red Hat Enterprise Linux for IBM Power LE subscriptions.
+Note: Red Hat Enterprise Linux EUS (2-year) is included at no additional cost in the Premium subscription for x86.

+For Red Hat Enterprise Linux 8: EUS may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/AMD64) Standard subscriptions, and Red Hat Enterprise Linux for IBM Power LE subscriptions.

+For Red Hat Enterprise Linux 9: EUS may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/AMD64) Standard subscriptions, Red Hat Enterprise Linux for Workstations, and Red Hat Enterprise Linux for IBM Power LE subscriptions.
 Red Hat Enterprise Linux Server (x86) Self-Support is not eligible for the EUS Add-on.

-Enhanced EUS may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/AMD64) Premium or Standard subscriptions, Red Hat Enterprise Linux for IBM Power LE subscriptions, and Enterprise Linux for IBM Z and LinuxONE with Comprehensive Add-Ons.
+Enhanced EUS (only available for Red Hat Enterprise Linux 9) may be purchased as an add-on to Red Hat Enterprise Linux Server (Intel/AMD64) Premium or Standard subscriptions, Red Hat Enterprise Linux for IBM Power LE subscriptions, and Enterprise Linux for IBM Z subscriptions.
 Red Hat Enterprise Linux Server (x86) Self-Support and Red Hat Enterprise Linux Workstation subscriptions are not eligible for the Enhanced EUS Add-On.

-For more information visit this page.
+For the extended and enhanced update support page for more information.

 Product Description Extended Life Cycle Support Extended Life Cycle Support (ELS) is an optional Add-On subscription for certain Red Hat Enterprise Linux subscriptions.
 Available during the extended life phase, ELS delivers certain critical-impact security fixes, selected urgent priority bug fixes, and troubleshooting for the last minor release of a given version of Red Hat Enterprise Linux.
-The ELS period runs for a minimum of 24 months beyond the Red Hat Enterprise Linux 10-year life cycle.
+The ELS period runs for a minimum of 36 months beyond the Red Hat Enterprise Linux 10-year life cycle.
 You should plan to migrate off of a Red Hat Enterprise Linux major release by the end of the 10 years.
 ELS provides a brief, additional migration period.
 The ELS Add-On is available with Red Hat Enterprise Linux Premium and standard for IBM Z and the x86 architecture.
 It is not available for purchase with Red Hat Enterprise Linux Self-support subscriptions.